MSt in Creative Writing Tutor Profiles

 James Hawes MA, PhD

 James Hawes studied German at Hertford College, Oxford, before taking a postgraduate certificate in Practical Theatre and a PhD on Kafka and Nietzsche.
 He was a full time university lecturer for seven years until his first novel, A White Merc with Fins, was published in 1996.
-He has had two feature films released (starring Joseph Fiennes and Michael Sheen respectively) and was co-producer on both.
+He has had two feature films released, starring Joseph Fiennes and Michael Sheen respectively, and was co-producer on both.
+His fifth novel, Speak for England (2005) predicted Brexit and has been adapted by Andrew Davies, though not yet produced.
 His sixth novel with Jonathan Cape, My Little Armalite was published in 2008, as was his controversial biography Excavating Kafka, which became the basis of a BBC TV documentary.
-In February 2014 Simon & Schuster published his latest book Englanders and Huns, a richly-illustrated re-telling of the cultural lead-up to WWI, which was short-listed for the Paddy Power Political Book of the Year 2015.
-He is Director of Creative Writing at Oxford Brookes University.
+Englanders and Huns, a richly-illustrated re-telling of the cultural lead-up to WWI, which was short-listed for the Paddy Power Political Books of the Year 2015.
+His latest book, The Shortest History of Germany (2017) has been widely hailed and is the Waterstone's national non-fiction Book of the Month for April 2018.
+He is Director of Creative Writing at Oxford Brookes University has been External Examiner on many other creative writing programmes, including the MA at the University of East Anglia.

 Belinda Jack, DPhil

 Belinda Jack is Fellow and Tutor at Christ Church, University of Oxford.
 Her highly successful publications include The Woman Reader, George Sand: A Woman’s Life Writ Large and Negritude and Literary Criticism: The History and Theory of “Negro-African” Literature in French.
 The Woman Reader was selected as a Choice Outstanding Academic 2012 title.
 As well as her five books, Professor Jack is widely published through her many articles, essays, chapters and reviews.
 Her recent articles and reviews have appeared in The Wall Street Journal, Literary Review, Times Literary Supplement, Times Higher Education Supplement, BBC History Magazine and Littérature.
 She is a regular on the BBC and international radio and television, as well as a frequent speaker at literary festivals throughout the British Isles and beyond.
-In 2013 Professor Jack was appointed the Gresham Professor of Rhetoric.
+Professor Jack was the Gresham Professor of Rhetoric from 2013 - 2017.

 Alice Jolly, MA

 Alice Jolly graduated from Oxford University with an MA in Modern History in 1989.
 She has published two novels (What the Eye Doesn’t See and If Only You Knew) with Simon and Schuster.
 Her plays include Love Match and Before The Fire Burns Out, both of which were funded by The Arts Council and performed at the Cheltenham Everyman and the Cheltenham Festival of Literature.
 Her monologue A Blue Bonnet for Samuel has been performed at the Tristan Bates Theatre and at The Space, both in London.
 Alice won the V. S. Pritchett Memorial Prize awarded by The Royal Society of Literature in 2014.
 She published a memoir, Dead Babies And Seaside Towns, with Unbound in July 2014 which won the Pen / Ackerley Award in 2015.
-Her new novel, Between The Regions of Kindness, will be published by Unbound in 2017.
+Her new novels, Between The Regions of Kindness and Mary Ann Sate, Imbecile, will be published by Unbound in 2018.

-Marti Leimbach is the author of several novels including Age Of Consent, published in July 2016 by Penguin Random House (USA) and Fourth Estate (UK), with the paperback available in 2017.
+Marti Leimbach is the author of several novels including Age Of Consent, published in July 2016 by Penguin Random House (USA) and Fourth Estate (UK).
 Her international bestseller, Dying Young, was translated into over fifteen languages and made into a major motion picture starring Julia Roberts.
 Her novel, Daniel Isn’t Talking, was also widely translated and a Waterstones summer read bestseller.
 Other novels include The Man From Saigon, Love and Houses, Sun Dial Street and Falling Backwards.
 Born in Washington DC, Marti graduated from Harvard and Radcliffe Colleges and was a Regent’s Fellow in the Creative Writing Program at the University of California, Irvine.
 Marti was shortlisted in the category of Innovation in Teaching in the Department for Continuing Education as part of the Oxford University Student Union Teaching Awards.

 Jenny Lewis, MA, MPhil